The Bones of Avalon: Part 1

-John Dee gets visited by Elizabeth I of England in Mortlake.
+John Dee is visited by Elizabeth I of England at Mortlake.
 She implies she wants to do some research on "our royal ancestor" King Arthur.
 Subsequently, her Secretary of State Sir William Cecil assigns him to seize King Arthur's bones.
 This would finally refute the still popular myth of King Arthur's messianic return.
-Sir William Cecil wants to have Arthur's bones "formally presented" to the Queen by Dee, who HRH considers "her Merlin".
+Sir William Cecil wants to have Arthur's bones "formally presented" to the Queen by Dee, who Her Majesty considers "her Merlin".

 Part 2

-John Dee arrives in Glastonbury, where according to Giraldus Cambrensis some centuries ago a successful excavation of King Arthur's remains has taken place.
-When Dee's supporter Robert Dudley gets seriously sick, the local healer Eleanor Borrow is supposed to cure him.
-She goes fetching mineral water from the Chalice Well because she thinks it increases the impact of her herbal medicine.
-Later, when the mutilated corpse of Dudley's servant is found, Eleanor Borrow is suspected to have murdered him as a satanic ritual.
+John Dee arrives in Glastonbury, where according to Giraldus Cambrensis some centuries ago a successful excavation of King Arthur's remains had taken place.
+When Dee's supporter Robert Dudley falls seriously ill, the local healer Eleanor Borrow is charged with curing him.
+She fetches mineral water from the Chalice Well because she thinks it increases the impact of her herbal medicine.
+Later, when the mutilated corpse of Dudley's servant is found, Eleanor Borrow is suspected of murdering him as part of a satanic ritual.

 Part 3

 John Dee learns that Queen Elizabeth is haunted by nightmares because it is unclear what happened to Arthur's bones.
 Still his search remains futile.
 He meets secretly with Eleanor Borrow.
 She informs him that her late mother worked with John Leland.
-Craving for visions he talks her into giving him some of her mother's most dangerous elixir.
-When he awakes after his trip, she has disappeared.
+Craving visions he talks her into giving him some of her mother's most dangerous elixir.
+When he awakens after his trip, she has disappeared.